Special economic zones of China: Economic policies of the SEZs

 Economic policies of SEZs included tax exemptions, reduced custom duties, reduced priced land, and increased flexibility to negotiate labour contracts and financial contracts.
 SEZs were also authorized to develop their own legislation.
 The Shenzhen Special Economic Zone was the most active SEZ for legislative experiments over the period 1979–1990.

+China's special economic zones facilitated technology transfer.
+Foreign investors in SEZs could negotiate to sell some of their goods produced in the SEZ to Chinese markets (although they could not compete with China-produced goods) provided they agree to significant technology transfer.
+This policy approach became known as "trading market for technology".

 Shenzhen's economic transformation

 Out of the special zones Shenzhen had one of the greatest changes, going from 126 square miles of villages into a business metropolis.
 As seen by the table below, the ten years of economic reform from 1980 to 1990 increased population in Shenzhen by six-fold, GDP by around sixty-fold, and gross industrial output by two-hundredfold.
 Before 1980, Shenzhen's GDP was just 0.2 percent of Hong Kong's.
 In 2018, the city's GDP hit 2.42 trillion yuan (US$372 billion), overtaking Hong Kong.
 This change in Shenzhen prompted Chinese central authorities to instruct provincial officials to learn from Shenzhen.